justinccdev/jekyll-now/about.md

 * [ELIXIR](https://www.elixir-europe.org/), a distributed infrastructure for life-science information with resources across Europe.
-* [Bioschemas](http://bioschemas.org), an initiative to embed [schema.org](https://schema.org) markup (as sponsored by search engines such as Google and Microsoft) to make it easier to find life sciences data in the long tail of databases.
+* [Bioschemas](http://bioschemas.org), an initiative to embed [schema.org](https://schema.org) markup (as sponsored by search engines such as Google and Microsoft) in webpages and to use it to make it easier to find life sciences data in the long tail of databases.

 Again, please don't hesitate to contact me if you'd like to talk about those organizations.

-Finally, in a previous life I was heavily involved with virtual-worlds, being a core developer, conference co-chair and release manager for [OpenSimulator](http://opensimulator.org), an open-source Second Life compatible Internet-scale virtual worlds implementation.
+Finally, in a previous life I was heavily involved with virtual-worlds, being a core developer, [conference co-chair](http://conference.opensimulator.org/2013/staff/), consultant and release manager for [OpenSimulator](http://opensimulator.org), an open-source Second Life compatible Internet-scale virtual worlds implementation.
 I don't work in this area anymore but if you have questions about history or maybe just want to reminisce then please Tweet me :).